Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 1. If <var>supported_adaptation_sets</var> contains multiple items, request custom business logic to select the preferred [=DRM system=] from among them.
     * This allows custom business logic to make an informed choice when different [=DRM systems=] can play different [=adaptation sets=].
 Contrast this to the initial order of preference that was defined near the start of the algorithm, which does not consider capabilities.
 1. If custom business logic does not make a decision, find the first entry in <var>candidate_system_ids</var> that is among the keys of <var>supported_adaptation_sets</var>.
 Remove items with any other key from <var>supported_adaptation_sets</var>.
-    * This falls back to the "order of preference" logic.
+    * This falls back to the "order of preference" logic and takes care of scenarios where business logic did not make an explicit choice.
 1. Let <var>selected_system_id</var> be the single remaining key in <var>supported_adaptation_sets</var>.
 1. Let <var>final_adaptation_sets</var> be the single remaining value in <var>supported_adaptation_sets</var>.
 1. Let <var>final_configurations</var> (map of `default_KID -> DRM system configuration`) be the value from <var>system_configurations</var> keyed on <var>selected_system_id</var>.